rperry99/20-CSS-Tricks-Skillshare/readme.md

 ## Trick List

 1. Multiple Backgrounds - Two backgrounds in the header
-2. Viewport Width and Height
+2. Viewport Width and Height - Changed the height of the header to use vh
 3. Font Shorthand
 4. Text Stroke
 5. Drop Shadow